brito-rafa/k8s-webhooks/multiple-gvk/README.md

 Now, we need to write code for the conversion using the [Kubebuilder book references](https://book.kubebuilder.io/multiversion-tutorial/conversion.html).

-Under preferred version api directory, you will need the Hub

 - `music/api/v1/rockband_conversion.go`:

+Under preferred version api directory, you will need the Hub function:

 ```
 package v1